Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/07-app-to-container/Dockerfiles-for-AKS.md

 * Containerize an existing application with Docker optimized for AKS

 In the other lab in this section, you learn(ed) how to use Image2Docker to convert an ASP.NET application to a Dockerfile.
 While this tool helps us handle the process in an automated fashion, it does not use optimized images to host your application.
-One of the big benefits of AKS is its ability to scale quickly and efficiently. .NET Framework takes up a lot of space on a machine and the bigger the image, the hardest it is for AKS to scale.
+One of the big benefits of AKS is its ability to scale quickly and efficiently. .NET Framework takes up a lot of space on a machine and the bigger the image, the harder it is for AKS to scale.

 In this lab, you will learn how to construct a Dockerfile for a .NET framework application using best practices for AKS.

 ## Prerequisites

-* Ensure you have completed the previous labs
-* Ensure you have installed the following:
-  * Powershell 5.0 or later
-  * Docker
+* Completed the resource deployment in [HoL 1](../01-setup/README.md)

 ## Exercises